| To those running botnets: You have nothing to be afraid

 IP address that used to be someone else more interesting, perhaps moving

+to a new address block would solve the problem.
 My opinion: If the bad guys were targeting by IP

 address, this would be a nice quick solution.
 If targeting by domain